seakers/ner/README.md

 | `main()`  | Trains the model. |

 ## Observations
-- Testing the model on sentences that the model hasn't been trained on doesnt return good predictions unless a "clue" is given.
+- Testing the model on sentences that the model hasn't been trained on doesn't return good predictions unless a "clue" is given.
 For example it wont be able to recognize the design id in "how can d309 be improved" but it will if the sentence is changed to "how can design d309 be improved".
 - NOT_PARTIAL_FULL seems not to work with fractions.

-## If you want to change list of parameters or commands
+## If you want to change the list of parameters or commands
 1. Change the file you want to change.
 2. Then run `python3 sentence_creation.py`
 3. Run `python3 train.py` to train the model with the updated parameters